 This article describes the purpose of slicers, columns, rows, and measures in the Data Analysis Panel.

-The data analysis panel appears when you create a new metric set by dragging data onto a metric set or dashboard canvas.
-You can also open this panel from the context menu for a data visualization.
+The Data Analysis Panel appears when you create a new metric set by dragging data onto a metric set or dashboard canvas.
+You can also open this panel from the toolbar or context menu for a data visualization.